PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 19:43:49
+Last updated: 2024-04-05 19:45:28
-Random Quote: What I find interesting, is how so many supervillains are scientistsIf the world doesn't respect me, I might change sides. - Sheldon
+Random Quote: For the first time in my life, I don't want to find myself in three years with some random girl.
+No matter how many boobs she has. - Barney Stinson